asreview/asreview/docs/source/lab/oracle.rst

 understanding of your decisions, constantly updating the underlying model.

-As you keep reviewing documents and providing more labels, the number of unlabeled docuemtns left in the dataset will decline.
+As you keep reviewing documents and providing more labels, the number of unlabeled documents left in the dataset will decline.
 When to stop is left to the you.
 The `blogpost *ASReview Class 101* <https://asreview.nl/asreview-class-101/>`_ provides some tips on stopping with screening.